ingridguza3103/dwh/docs/exercise3_dwh_querying.md

 ## Files
 - `sql/03_exercise3_queries.sql` — contains:
-  - Pivot query (region × product type with time as season columns)
+  - Pivot query (region x product type with time as season columns)
   - Queries (a)–(f) required by the assignment

 ## How to run